itaden1/simple-flask-blog/README.md

 pip install -r requirements.txt
 ```

-I have included a basic setup script to initialise the database
+I have included a basic setup script to initialise the database and set a secret key.
 ```
 python3 app_setup.py
 ```